 FY 2022-23 BUDGET

-As Los Angeles County prepares to intensify and refocus its efforts to fight homelessness, the Board of Supervisors approved a $532.6-million spending plan that significantly expands permanent and interim housing solutions and increases funding for local cities in fiscal year 2022-23.
+As Los Angeles County prepares to intensify and refocus its efforts to fight homelessness, the Board of Supervisors approved a $532.6-million Homeless Initiative spending plan for fiscal year 2022-23 that significantly expands permanent and interim housing solutions and increases funding for local cities.

 About 87 percent of the spending plan, $466.75 million, will come from Measure H, a 1/4-cent sales tax approved by County voters in 2017 to address and prevent homelessness.
 The remaining $65.86 million represents state funding.